AMC AMX III: No. 5: Direct to AMC

-The fifth car (chassis number A0M397X680492) was completed about the same time as the fourth - perhaps July to September 1970 around the time AMC withdrew full project funding.
-The car corresponds to the original, early AMC design, i.e. it has side triangular windows in the doors and the short rear.
+The fifth car (chassis number A0M397X680492) was completed about the same time as the fourth; July to September 1970, when AMC withdrew project funding.
+The car corresponds to the original, early AMC design, the car has side triangular windows in the doors and the short rear.
 Unlike the second, third, and fourth cars, the fifth AMX/3 has no side marker lights.

-It appears AMC imported the fifth car to the United States as late as 1973 with the first car and 28 transaxles.
-The car was complete and still in Italy by mid-late 1970 and appeared in the January 1971 issue of Italian magazine Quattroruote.
-In 1978 Teague bought the car and made stylistic changes to the taillights and began converting the dash gauges from European to American but left the gauges unfinished.
-Among other things, he had blacked-out second-series Pontiac Firebird taillights installed upside down, which were still on the car in 2019.
-In 2006, the car was restored and in the process, it received a black-painted front spoiler.
+The car was complete and still in Italy by mid-late 1970.
+It appeared in the January 1971 issue of the Italian magazine Quattroruote.
+American Motors imported the fifth car to the U.S. in 1973, along with the first car and 28 transaxles.
+In 1978, Teague bought this car, made stylistic changes to the taillights, and began converting the dash gauges from European to American but left the gauges unfinished.
+Among other things, he had blacked-out second-generation Pontiac Firebird taillights installed upside down, which were still on the car in 2019.
+In 2006, the car was restored, and in the process, it received a black-painted front spoiler.
 The fifth car also had a retractable rear wing similar to cars 2, 3, and 4.
 Since 2006, the yellow-painted car has been shown at irregular intervals in the United States and Europe.

 No. 6: The Sciabola

-The sixth car was running and drivable by the end of 1970, but not fully completed until early 1971.
-It too is assumed to be based on parts that had already been manufactured in 1970.
+The sixth car was running and drivable by the end of 1970, but only fully completed early in 1971.
+It is also assumed to be based on parts already manufactured in 1970.
 Therefore, it is recognized as the original AMX/3.
 The body of the sixth AMX/3 has the 1969 modifications to the rear and side windows.
 However, like the first and third prototypes, the horizontal air intake in the front fairing is missing.
-The sixth car, unlike the earlier cars, has hardly any AMC accessories in the interior.
+Unlike the earlier cars, the sixth car has hardly any AMC accessories in the interior.
 Many components come from Fiat and Bertone instead.
-This applies to switches and instruments, but also to the double round rear lights (Fiat 850).
+This applies to switches, instruments, and double-round rear lights (Fiat 850).
 The sixth AMX/3 still belongs to Salvatore Diomante.
 It was exhibited at the 1976 Turin Motor Show as the Bizzarrini Sciabola and photographed for a Sciabola brochure.
 This is the only car with the OTO-Melara transmission.
 In 1981, Richard Teague expressed the opinion that the sixth AMX/3 was the best car of the whole series: "a real gem".